 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

-Computer users who have problems with windows virus warning! identity theft and hacking possibilities removal can reset their Mozilla Firefox settings.
+Computer users who have problems with pups causing fake error messages removal can reset their Mozilla Firefox settings.